protevus/platform/docs/documentation/the-basic/middleware.md

 === "Middleware"

     ```dart
-    authMiddleware(DoxRequest req) {
+    authMiddleware(Request req) {
         /// write your logic here

-        /// return DoxRequest back to continue next to the controller
+        /// return Request back to continue next to the controller
         return req;
     }
     ```